The Gut-Brain Connection and Your "Second Brain"

 Believe it or not, your gut sends more messages to your brain than your brain sends to your gut.
 (That’s amazing, isn’t it?)
 Because the gut is home to more than 90% of the body’s serotonin and about 50% of its dopamine, people suffering from depression or anxiety often experience profound relief when they improve their diets.

-I’m able to wean many of my patients off of antidepressants and anti-anxiety drugs entirely, simply by getting them to eat healthy, natural foods.
+I’m able to wean many of my patients off of prescription medications entirely, simply by getting them to eat healthy, natural foods.
 In short, how you feel emotionally isn’t just about what’s going on in your head—it’s also about what’s going on in your gut!

 Immunity is a gutsy thing.

 Your digestive tract is also where 80% of your immune system is located.
-Research is revealing links between an unhealthy gut and a wide range of medical problems, including obesity, allergies, asthma, and cancer.
+Research is revealing links between an unhealthy gut and a wide range of medical problems.
 In fact, many researchers believe that diseases often stem from a communication breakdown between the gut and other parts of the body.

 Ground zero for disease prevention in the GI tract is a specific group of lymphatic tissues called “Peyer’s patches.”
 These little patches are responsible for roughly 70% of your immune system’s function.
 They work as a surveillance system, analyzing all the food that passes through and then sending one of the following messages to the rest of your intestinal tract: